 ONE POT PASTA

-NOTE: This makes enough pasta for approximately four people
+NOTE: This makes enough pasta for approximately four or five people

 Half a box/pack of spaghetti